gmc-code/PC-app-development/docs/tkinter_expt/feet_to_meters.rst

 .. code-block:: python

-    root = Tk()
+    window = Tk()
-    root.title("Feet to Meters")
+    window.title("Feet to Meters")

-This creates the main window (root) of the application and sets its title.
+This creates the main window (window) of the application and sets its title.

 ----

 .. code-block:: python

-    mainframe = ttk.Frame(root, padding="3 3 12 12")
+    mainframe = ttk.Frame(window, padding="3 3 12 12")
     mainframe.grid(column=0, row=0, sticky=(N, W, E, S))
-    root.columnconfigure(0, weight=1)
+    window.columnconfigure(0, weight=1)
-    root.rowconfigure(0, weight=1)
+    window.rowconfigure(0, weight=1)

 This creates a frame widget, which will hold all other widgets.
-It is placed in the root window and configured to expand as the window is resized.
+It is placed in the window window and configured to expand as the window is resized.
 The sticky parameter specifies how the frame should expand to fill the space allocated to it.
 In this case, the frame will expand to fill the entire space in the North, West, East, and South directions.
-The next two lines configure the root window to expand in both the x and y directions by setting the weight of the column and row to 1.
+The next two lines configure the window window to expand in both the x and y directions by setting the weight of the column and row to 1.
 This ensures that the mainframe object will fill the entire window.

 ----